HELP PROTECT AND PRESERVE.

 TAKE ACTION - HOW YOU CAN HELP

 See a list of action steps you can take in your own yard, at work, in your community and state.

-- Stop using pesticides, especially systemic neonicotinoids.
+Cease pesticide use, especially systemic insecticides and neonicotinoids.
 They harm pollinators and contaminate groundwater.
 Read more…

 Use native pesticide-free plants that provide pollen and nectar to support native pollinators.
 See plant list here...